-Plus, a big hurdle 2021/2022 was solar PV price inflation, after years of good relentless price declines.
-Solar prices rose first Quarter over Quarter of 2021, year over year in residential, commercial, utility-scale: not seen since analysts had started measuring in 2014.
-Inflation wasn't just in solar of course (wind too) but until lately, was 'unheard of' here.
-Causes like fast-rising costs for aluminum & steel 2021-2022 in solar frames & mounts.
+Plus, a hurdle in 2021/2022 was solar PV's price inflation, after years of great price declines.
+Solar prices rose in first Quarter over Quarter 2021, year over year in residential, commercial, utility-scale: not seen since analysts had started measuring in solar in 2014.
+Inflation wasn't just in solar of course (was in wind too) but until lately was 'unheard of' here.
+Causes like fast-rising costs for aluminum & steel in 2021-2022 in solar frames & mounts.
 High silver costs in PV cells.
 Pricier special PV panel glass.
 Freight costs were up for shipping PV product.
 Labor up for assembly despite mechanizing operations.
-Polysilicon from sand a basic building block; yet it too saw big cost increases of late.
+Polysilicon from sand is a key building block; yet it too saw big cost increases then.
 Europe's global solar panel prices in 2021 rose by 16% over 2020.
-Increased costs for inputs 2021 reverberated, again in 2022, 1H 2023.
-Accelerating clean energy demand, headed higher - but was hit by project cancellations.
+Increased costs for inputs in 2021 reverberated, again in 2022, 2023.
+Accelerating clean energy demand was headed higher - but was also hit by project cancellations.

-For US solar, a deployment target had been hit 45% electricity from solar, by 2045.
-From a science/climate standpoint it wasn't only possible, it was required given a carbon budget.
-Yet such a ramp would be unprecedented.
-US in 2014 had got under <1% of its electric power from solar.
-By 2021, was nearer 3%, for 15 gigawatts (GW) was deployed that year.
-To ramp from there, fast enough to reach 45%, would mean the US must double its solar - each year.
+For US solar, a deployment target had been hit 45% electricity from solar by 2045.
+From a science/climate standpoint that wasn't only possible, it was required given carbon budget.
+Yet such ramp would be unprecedented.
+US in 2014 had gotten under <1% of its electric power from solar.
+By 2021, that was nearer 3%, as 15 gigawatts (GW) was deployed that year.
+To ramp from there, fast enough to reach 45%, would mean US must double its solar each year.
 30 GW more installed in US each year 2022 to 2025.
-Rising 4-fold/year over that in 2020.
-On to a freshened 60 GW new installed solar each and every year, from 2025 through 2030.
+Then rising 4-fold/year over that.
+On to a freshened 60 GW of new installed solar each and every year, from 2025 through 2030.

 By 2035 due to climate crisis, US would need 1,000 GW of renewable power on the grid!
-By 2050, 1,600 GW of solar for a US zero-carbon grid!
-More from solar - than was generated from all sources including fossils/nukes in 2021.
-To further Decarbonize heat too, means 3,000 GW more clean energy 2050.
+By 2050, 1,600 GW of solar for US zero-carbon grid!
+More from solar - than generated from all sources including fossils/nukes in 2021.
+To further Decarbonize heat too, means 3,000 GW more clean energy by 2050.
 Greening US transportation, buildings, manufacturing, industry.
 Zero-carbon power to cover every GW of electricity, plus each BTU of needed heat.

 What is each 1 GW like?
-For comparison each 1 GW can power 750,000 US homes; that's roughly like 1 mid-sized (albeit firm, always on) 2nd gen nuclear fission reactor.
-With proper support, solar & wind can grow very fast - along with battery/storage to make that firm power.
-Or may stumble & fall, if future big bills like a BBB with draft \$ Trillions, again fail.
-Partly too is why there's such huge volatility seen here.
+For comparison each 1 GW powers 750,000 US homes; that's roughly like 1 mid-sized (albeit there firm always on) 2nd gen nuclear fission reactor.
+With proper support, solar & wind, yes, can grow very fast - along with battery/storage to make that firm power.
+Or may stumble & fall, if future big bills like BBB with its draft \$ Trillions instead fail.
+Partly too, shows why there's such huge volatility here.
 And why across the Atlantic, small modular reactors are being looked at in UK for low-carbon nuclear - if its 7 big nuclear plants are cut back.
-Though big reactors had made 17% of UK power 2021, new 'small' gen IV nuke reactors (SMRs) may come in standardized design places like China, or France.
+Though big reactors had made 17% of UK's power 2021, new 'smaller' gen IV nuke reactors (SMRs) may come in standardized design in places like China, or France.
 But, can they also be made 100% safe?
-Less costly, sure - but how about much less risky, too?!?
-On early 2020s nuclear state of art, that answer's been murky, dubious at best.
+Less costly, sure - but how about less risky, too?!?
+On early 2020s nuclear state of art, that answer's murky, dubious at best.
 Hence questions swirl around current 2nd generation fission nukes early 2020s.
-Yet China, Germany, S. Korea, UK, US and others are searching for much-needed baseload power answers.
-Next, let's consider solar/wind/H2 themes, and hence ECO & global NEX Indexes, and H2X/WNX new benchmarks.
-We'll begin with great volatility that ever-dominates all the green themes.
+Yet China, Germany, S. Korea, UK, US and others are searching for much-needed baseload power ideas.
+Next consider solar/wind/H2 themes, and hence the ECO & global NEX Indexes, and recent H2X/WNX benchmarks.
+We'll begin with great volatility that ever-dominates across these green themes.